 - The amount of the check

-To void a check you’ve already sent, write down the check’s date, amount, and number, as well as your bank account number and the name of the person or entity it was sent to.
+To void a check you’ve already sent, write down the check’s date, amount, check number, your bank account number and the name of the person or entity it was sent to.
 Then contact your bank and ask them to issue a stop payment order on your check.

 Yes, you can set up direct deposit without a voided check:

-1. Contact the payroll department of your job or the person/department in charge of issuing payments at your company and explain that you’d like to provide account information instead of a voided check for security reasons.
+1. Contact your job's payroll department and explain that you’d like to provide account information instead of a voided check for security reasons.

-2. They may ask you to fill out a direct deposit authorization form, which will require providing your full name and bank information, such as checking account number, routing number, and the name of your bank.
+2. They may ask you to fill out a direct deposit authorization form with your name, checking account number, routing number and your bank's name.

-4. In some cases, they may perform a test transaction (usually under a $1) to make sure the payment system has been properly set up.
-They might ask you to confirm one or more deposit amounts.
+3. They may perform a test transaction (usually under a $1) to make sure the payment system has been properly set up, and they might ask you to confirm one or more deposit amounts.

-If you don’t have checks and you want to set up direct deposits or direct payments, contact the payee to make arrangements.
-You will likely need to provide your bank’s name, your account number, and routing number.
+If you don’t have checks and want to set up direct deposit, contact the payee to make arrangements.
+You will likely need to provide your bank’s name, your account number and your routing number.

-No. A canceled check is one that has been written and cashed out by the bank, while a voided check is simply one that cannot be cashed because you’ve invalidated it.
+No. A canceled check is one that has been written and cashed out by the bank, while a voided check is one that can't be cashed because you've invalidated it.

-Send a voided check online by writing the word “VOID” in large letters or in all the spaces you would normally input information, and then taking a picture of it or scanning it.
-Then send it to the entity that needs your account information.
+Send a voided check online by writing the word “VOID” in large letters or in all the spaces you would normally input information.
+Take a picture or scan the check and then send it to the entity that needs your account information.

-If the check has been correctly voided, it cannot be cashed legally.
+No, if the check has been correctly voided, it can't legally be cashed.

-If you lose a voided check, you should inform your bank right away.
-There is a possibility that a lost check could end up in the wrong hands.
-Notifying your bank will help make sure they are on notice regarding the potential for unauthorized transactions.
+If you lose a voided check, inform your bank right away to make sure they are on alert for potential unauthorized transactions.
 They may be able to change your account number or even recommend closing your bank account and creating a completely new account and checks.